himalayahall/demo/README.md

 ## RESTful API

 ### Documentation
-- Static (may be out of data with latest changes) OpenAPI Documentation can be found [here](https://github.com/himalayahall/demo/blob/5bbd1c5971250a09ce0872e3b4562cf2fa36e17a/api-documentation.pdf).
+- Static (may be stale) OpenAPI Documentation can be found [here](https://github.com/himalayahall/demo/blob/5bbd1c5971250a09ce0872e3b4562cf2fa36e17a/api-documentation.pdf).
 <!---->
 ### Using the API